The symplectic cohomology of magnetic cotangent bundles

-In particular, the matrix coefficient is finite.
-Moreover, the continuation moduli spaces are invariant under the deck transformations, so $f$ is linear over the Novikov ring.
-Finally, since $C$ is fixed, we show as before that $f$ is well defined over $\K'$.
-We define $g$ in the reverse direction in the same way.
-The fact that $f$ and $g$ are chain maps is standard.
-We construct chain homotopies between $f\circ g$, $g\circ f$ and the respective identities in the usual way with no new ideas required beyond what was needed in the definition of $f,g$.
+in the same way.
+Since Gromov-Floer compactness holds in our setting, the argument that $f$ and $f'$ are chain maps is the standard one.
+Similarly, we construct chain homotopies between $f\circ f'$, $f'\circ f$ and the respective identities in the usual way with no new ideas required beyond what was needed in the definition of $f,f'$.

-That the continuation and product maps are well defined under monotonicity hypotheses is essentially the same argument by Theorems \ref{thmEstCont} and \ref{thmEstProd}.
-That $f,g$ commute with the product and continuation maps follows by a standard argument applying Theorems \ref{thmEstCont} and \ref{thmEstProd} respectively. \end{proof}